Cycling is permitted on most roads (highways), byways and bridleways, as well as dedicated cycle tracks.

 Guide to the Surrey Cycleway and other cycle routes in the Surrey countryside including the Downslink, the Olympic Road Race route, Christmaspie trail, Yew Tree Way and National Cycle Network routes.
 Published 2012.

-- Help guide for Surrey Cycle Infrastructure Map Viewer_p1.pdf (PDF)
+Help guide for Surrey Cycle Infrastructure Map Viewer (PDF)